 - G Adventures for Good: Ccaccaccollo Community and Women's Weaving Co-op visit, Ccaccaccollo G Adventures for Good: Parwa Community Restaurant the Sacred Valley, Lamay.
-Sacred Valley and Ollantaytambo ruins guided tour.
+Sacred Valley guided tour.
+Pottery making demonstration.
 Inca Trail guided hike with cooks and porters (4 days).
 Guided tour of Machu Picchu.
 All transport between destinations and to/from included activities.

 - Meals Included